pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-protocols.md

 **KEY POINTS**:

-- Wi-Fi is a suite of protocols, not a single protocol
+- Wi-Fi contains a suite of protocols, not a single protocol
 - Wi-Fi uses high-frequency radio waves

 ---